slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 </a>
 </p>

 I was at home when both emails arrived.
 Halloween is a day that symbolizes terror.
-October 12 was 5 days after a global terror event, the Hamas attack on Israel, [October 7](https://en.wikipedia.org/wiki/7_October_Hamas-led_attack_on_Israel).
+October 12 was 5 days after the global terror event, the Hamas attack on Israel, [October 7](https://en.wikipedia.org/wiki/7_October_Hamas-led_attack_on_Israel).

 Herein I've described [many terrors inflicted on me by the University of Rochester](#part-5).